munnam77/moazzem-info/content/authors/admin/_index.md

 Hi.
 My name is Moazzem.
 I am a budding machine learning & computer vision researcher.
 My main research interests lie at the intersection of Bayesian deep learning, approximate inference, and probabilistic models with intractable likelihoods.

-I am currently working as a Research Assistant at University of Hyogo in Hyogo,Japan, working with Prof. Syoji Kobashi and Dr. Saadia Binte Alam.
+I am currently working as a Research Assistant at University of Hyogo in Hyogo,Japan working with Prof. Syoji Kobashi and Dr. Saadia Binte Alam.

 Until 2017, I was a software engineer at NICTA (now incorporated under CSIRO as Data61) in the inference systems group, working on scalable Bayesian machine learning.
 I now work at Data61 on a part-time basis when I am not teaching.